oscarnyl/flaskbuckle/README.md

 ### TODO
 Things that need to be done in this library, in order of priority.

+- Fix route overwriting (if you register separate view functions for the same route with different methods they will currently eat each other, leaving the last registered to be the only one present in the swaggerfile)
 - Add referenced models to `definitions` and reference them via `$ref` instead of the naive approach currently used
 - Add testing